‘Jane Doe’ of 1990s Happy Face murders identified

 OKALOOSA COUNTY, Fla.
-(WMBB) — It’s taken almost 30 years, but the family of a murder victim will finally have some closure.
+(WMBB) — It’s taken almost 30 years, but a victim of Florida’s so-called Happy Face Killer has been identified.

-Okaloosa County, Florida, investigators used new forensic technology and DNA to identify the victim of the so-called Happy Face Killer.
+Okaloosa County investigators used new forensic technology and DNA to identify Suzanne Kjellenberg, 34, as the sixth victim Keith Jesperson is accused of murdering.

 “In February 1996, Jesperson actually admitted to killing our victim.
 Unfortunately, we didn’t know the identity of our victim,” said Okaloosa County Sheriff Eric Aden.